George Raikes: Football

 Prior to his matriculation to Oxford, Raikes played football as a goalkeeper for Wymondham Town, and played for Norfolk County against Cambridge University in November 1892.
 In addition to playing cricket whilst at Oxford, he also played football for Oxford University A.F.C., winning a blue in football in each of the four years from 1893 to 1896.
 Whilst at Oxford, Raikes was capped four times for England in the British Home Championship, making his international debut in a 1–1 draw with Wales in 1895 at Queen's Club.
 His three other appearances came in 1896, against Ireland, Wales and Scotland respectively.
-There is some dispute over whether Raikes captained England in their international against Ireland on 7 March 1896, with Gilbert Smith and Lewis Vaughan Lodge the others in the frame.
-The list provided by the F.A. does not include Raikes as an England captain however both the Irish Saturday Night and The Irish Times gave Raikes the captaincy.
+There is some dispute over whether Raikes captained England in their international against Ireland on 7 March 1896, with Gilbert Smith and Lewis Vaughan Lodge the other potential candidates for captain.
+The list provided by the FA does not include Raikes as an England captain, however both the Irish Saturday Night and The Irish Times gave Raikes the captaincy.

 Raikes seldom played football at club level, but did represent both the Casuals and Corinthian.
 The majority of his football came while studying at Oxford, with Raikes retiring from playing at the age of 23 in order to concentrate on his ecclesiastical duties.
-He was side to have a weak kick, but a powerful punch, having been reported on several occasions to have cleared the ball into the opposition half by punching it clear.
+He was said to have a weak kick, but a powerful punch, having been reported on several occasions to have cleared the ball into the opposition half by punching it.

 Later life and death

-After being ordained in 1897, Raikes remained as curate of Portsea until 1905.
+After being ordained in 1897, Raikes remained curate of Portsea until 1905.
 He was then appointed chaplain to the Duke of Portland, an appointment which he held until 1920.
 He then became Rector of Bergh Apton in Norfolk, remaining there until 1936.
 Raikes died at Lamyatt near Shepton Mallet in Somerset on 18 December 1966, at the age of 93.
 He had been one of the oldest living first-class cricketers.